Find an affordable and easy way to manage your overseas bill payments with international money transfers.

 What are the pros and cons of paying overseas bills using an international money transfer?

-- Easy to do.
-You can send funds overseas with a few clicks of the mouse and by providing a handful of basic details.
+- It’s easy.
+You can send money overseas with a few simple clicks and by providing some basic personal information.

 - Convenient.
-Send transfers from the comfort of your home or from wherever you want using your smartphone.
+Send transfers from the comfort of your home or from your smartphone anywhere.

 - Stay on top of your finances.
-Whether you’re on holiday or simply live on the other side of the world, international money transfers allow you to stay up to date with your bill payments no matter where you are.
+Whether you’re on vacation or live on the other side of the world, international money transfers allow you to stay up to date with your bill payments.

 - Fees apply.
-If the fact that you have to pay a bill wasn’t bad enough, contending with a transfer fee on top of the amount you already owe can be frustrating.
+As if the bill itself wasn’t annoying enough, tacking on a transfer fee can be frustrating.

 Frequently asked questions

 Can I pay bills in any other country around the world?

 While you should be able to find a money transfer provider to send your funds almost anywhere, there are certain countries regularly excluded from possible transfer destinations.
 These include North Korea, Iran, and Myanmar.

 Can I set up regular bill payments in advance?

-Yes, there are many online transfer companies that allow you to organise recurring transfers up to a year in advance.
-This convenient option makes it easier to stay on top of your bill payments.
+Yes, there are many online transfer companies that allow you to organize recurring transfers as much as a year in advance.
+This makes it easier to stay on top of your bill payments.

 Why is it important to find the best exchange rate?

 The exchange rate is crucial in determining how much money your beneficiary receives.
 And even a slight difference in the rate can make a big difference in how much your recipient receives.
 Say you’re deciding between two companies to send money to Italy.
-One offers an exchange rate of 87 Euro cents for every US Dollar, while the other offers 89 Euro cents per US Dollar.
-When you send USD $1,000 overseas, using the company with the higher exchange rate means your beneficiary receives an extra 20 Euros.
+One offers an exchange rate of 0.87 Euro for every US Dollar, while the other offers 0.89 Euro per US Dollar.
+When you send $1,000 overseas, using the company with the higher exchange rate means your beneficiary receives an extra 20 Euros.

 Can I track an international money transfer?

 Yes, transfer companies offer transaction tracking services through their websites.
 You will receive a transaction reference number that you can use to monitor the status of your funds.